martinsolent/github_profile_2020/README.md

 5. **Skills:** Include a list of relevant skills and technologies you're proficient in.
 This helps others quickly assess your expertise.

-6. **Contact Information:** Optionally, provide ways for others to reach out to you, such as an email address or social media profiles.
+6. **Contact Information:** Provide ways for others to reach out to you, such as an email address or social media profiles.

 7. **Open Source Contributions:** Mention any open-source projects you maintain or actively contribute to.
 This showcases your commitment to collaboration and community building.

 **Don't:**
-1. Sensitive Information: Avoid including sensitive personal information such as your home address, phone number, or personal email address.
+1. **Sensitive Information:** Avoid including sensitive personal information such as your home address, phone number, or personal email address.

 1. **Confidential Code:** Refrain from uploading proprietary or confidential code to public repositories.
 Be mindful of intellectual property rights and confidentiality agreements.

 1. **Incomplete or Untidy Repositories:** Keep your repositories organised and well-documented.
 Avoid leaving unfinished or messy projects on your profile.

-1. **Unprofessional Content:** Refrain from sharing content that could be considered offensive, discriminatory, or unprofessional.
+1. **Unprofessional Content:** Do not share content that could be considered offensive, discriminatory, or unprofessional.
 Remember that your GitHub profile is a reflection of your professional image.

 1. **Overly Personal Details**: While it's fine to mention hobbies or interests, avoid oversharing personal details that are unrelated to your professional profile.